apnadkarni/blt/man/datatable.rst

     row.

   **-label** *label*
-    Specifies the row label for the new row.
+    Specifies the label for the new row.

   **-tags** *tagList*
-    Specifies the tags to add to the row.
+    Specifies the tags for the new row.

-*tableName* **row delete** *row*...
+*tableName* **row delete** ?\ *row* ...\?

-  Deletes rows from the table. *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all").
+  Deletes one or more rows from *tableName*. *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all").

 *tableName* **row duplicate** *row*...

   Creates duplicate rows for each *row* given.
-The row label is duplicated.
-The row tags are copied. *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all").
+The row label is duplicated and row tags are copied. *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all").

 *tableName* **row empty** *row*

-  Returns the indices of the empty columns in *row*.  *Row* may be a label, index, or tag, but may not represent more than one row.
+  Returns the column indices of the empty cells in *row*.  *Row* may be a label, index, or tag, but may not represent more than one row.

 *tableName* **row exists** *row*

-  Indicates if a row labeled *row* in the table.
+  Indicates if *row* exists in *tableName*. *Row* may be a label, index, or tag, but may not represent more than one row.
 Returns "1" if the row exists, "0" otherwise.

 *tableName* **row extend** *numRows* ?\ *switches* ...\ ?

-  Extends the table by one of more rows.
-If *numRows* is not present then new 1 row is added.  *Switches* can be any of the following:
+  Extends *tableName* by one of more rows.  *NumRows* indicates how many new rows to add. *Switches* can be any of the following:

   **-labels** *list*
-    Specifies the row labels for the new rows.
+    Specifies the labels for the new rows.

-*tableName* **row get** ?\ *-labels*\ ? *row* ?\ *column* *column* ...\ ?
+*tableName* **row get** ?\ *-labels*\ ? *row* ?\ *column* ...\ ?

-  Retrieves the values from the specified row.  *Row* may be a label, index, or tag, but may not represent more than one row.
+  Returns the values from the specified row.  *Row* may be a label, index, or tag, but may not represent more than one row.
+By default all the values of *row* are retured, but if one or more *column* arguments are specified, then only the values for specified columns are retrieved.
-  Normally all the values of *row* are retrieved.
-If one or more *column* arguments are specified, then only the columns specified are retrievd.  *Column* may be a column label, index, or tag.
+  *Column* may be a column label, index, or tag and may not represent more than one column.

-  Returns pairs of values and indices of the selected columns.
+  This command returns pairs of values and column indices of the selected cells.
 If the *-labels* flag is present, the column label is returned instead of the index.

 *tableName* **row index** *row*